rglsk/Musicbox/README.md

 ### What I did:

-* setup vagrant
+* set up vagrant

-* setup mongodb (Why mongo?
+* set up mongodb (Why mongo?
 I never used it, so I thought it'll be a good idea to learn a little bit about it)

 * backend api using flask and python

-* basics tests
+* basic tests

 * building musicbox python package

 * docstrings to generate documentation using Sphinx

-* codding python style as it is described in [OpenStack Style Guide](http://docs.openstack.org/developer/hacking/)
+* coding python style as it is described in [OpenStack Style Guide](http://docs.openstack.org/developer/hacking/)

 * frontend in Bootstrap and jQuery

-* setup stream tools (icecast2, defuzzer)
+* set up stream tools (icecast2, defuzzer)

 * playing music when user enter the website from moment that song is streamed on server